 - Download the Hyundai Digital Key app from Google Play, and install it on your phone.

-- Have your Digital Key Smart Card that came with your car on hand.
+- Have your NFC Key Card that came with your car on hand.

 Pairing and registering your phone with your car’s Digital Key systemYou must instruct your car to recognize your smartphone as the primary key.
 You should only have to do this once, as long as you retain your phone.